juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 ## What is it?

-Our REST API allows you to view, create or edit content on any WordPress.com site, as well as any self-hosted (WordPress.org) site connected via [Jetpack](https://jetpack.me/).
+WordPress.com REST API allows you to view, create or edit content on any WordPress.com site, as well as any self-hosted (WordPress.org) site connected via [Jetpack](https://jetpack.me/).
 This includes not only blog posts and pages but also comments, tags, categories, media, site stats, notifications, sharing settings, user profiles, and many other WordPress.com features.

 Some requests (e.g. listing public posts) do not need to be authenticated, but any action that would require a user to be logged in (such as creating a post) requires an authentication token.